-Many of us work jobs or do activities in our daily lives that have a negative impact on our posture.
-Whether it’s sitting in front of a computer, constant bending over and lifting or simply being on your feet all day; these simple things can really upset our spines.
-Maintaining a neutral spine is easier than you think, and it will drastically improve your quality of life in the long run!
+In all the busyness of life, are you taking care of your spine?
+Many of us inadvertently partake in daily activities that have a negative impact on our posture.
+Whether it’s sitting at a desk, constantly bending over and lifting, or simply being on your feet all day; these simple things can really upset our spines.
+Thankfully, maintaining a neutral spine is easier than you think, and it will drastically improve your quality of life in the long run!
 All it takes is a little bit of awareness…

-The first step is to understand the correct spine posture.
+The first step in achieving a neutral spine position is to understand the correct spine posture.
 Our spines have 3 natural curves.
 The lumbar spine (lower back) curves inward, the thoracic spine (mid-back) is curved outward, and the cervical spine (upper back and neck) has a slight forward curve.
 Hence why we refer to a pain-free, healthy posture as a ‘neutral spine’ rather than a straight spine.

 I’m sure you recall all those years of teachers shouting, “Sit up straight!”
 We now know they should have been shouting, “Sit neutral!”

 Achieving a neutral spine posture is pretty simple.
 Most of the work stems from mind power, with a little helping hand from our pelvis and shoulders.

 Finding Neutral Spine Alignment

 This is a basic exercise that you can apply to the body anytime, anywhere.
 Even sitting down!

 - Bring your feet together so that the big toes are touching and the outsides of the feet are parallel.

 - From here, you’re going to inhale and begin to visualise what a neutral spine should look like.